ZigzagAwaka/PremiumScraps/README.md

 https://thunderstore.io/c/lethal-company/p/Zigzag/PremiumScraps/

 ## Known issues
-I'm not an expert with custom Lethal Company code so if you can help with some of them, please contact me by posting a new github issue.
+I'm not an expert at modding Lethal Company so if you can help with some of the following issues, please contact me in the Lethal Modding Discord server.
+- **Low impact**
-- When the host player is killed by the Fake Airhorn or The friendship ender, his dead body gets teleported in the void
+    - When the host player is killed by the Fake Airhorn or The friendship ender he, the dead body, gets teleported in the void
-- The friendship ender is anormaly spawning more enemies than wanted for non-host players
-- The glowing rainbow variant for Balan Statue have a base of the wrong material
+    - The glowing rainbow variant for Balan Statue has a lower part of the wrong material
     - Audio clips are played at a given position instead of coming from an audio source
     - When using the Scroll of Town Portal, instead of being destroyed, the item gets teleported/moved under the map
-- Some coroutines functions print errors in the console even if they are working as intended
+    - The spawned items of Basics of architecture does not have their scrap value displayed and their rotation are not synced for other players
+- **Medium**
+    - The friendship ender is anormaly spawning more entities than wanted for non-host players (but it's funny lmao)
-- Sometimes, the Stick effect doesn't do anything but sometimes it works (also sometimes hits the wrong player?)
+    - The Stick special effect has been disable because of unstability: sometimes it doesn't do anything but sometimes it works (also sometimes hits the wrong player?)
+- **High importance**
+    - None